Skip to main content

 House Judiciary GOP shoots down Democrat efforts to subpoena more Epstein files

-House Judiciary Committee Republicans blocked subpoenas targeting four major banks linked to $1.5 billion in suspicious transactions tied to Jeffrey Epstein's sex trafficking case.
+House Judiciary Committee Republicans blocked subpoenas targeting four banks that flagged $1.5 billion in suspicious transactions linked to Jeffrey Epstein's sex trafficking network, citing partisan divisions.

 Insights by Ground AI